Trisha11Chatterjee/Trisha11Chatterjee/README.md

 About Me: 👽
-I am a EI undergraduate at National Institute of Technology, Rourkela , India.
+I am a EI graduate from National Institute of Technology, Rourkela , India.
 I love learning new technologies and contributing to open source.
 Recently enjoying problem solving as well.

 I am currently working on something cool. :shipit: